Pud Galvin: Legacy

 Galvin died poor at age 45 on March 7, 1902, in Pittsburgh, Pennsylvania, and, as a Roman Catholic, is buried in Calvary Catholic Cemetery.
-He was elected to the Baseball Hall of Fame in 1965 by the Veterans Committee.
+He was posthumously elected to the Baseball Hall of Fame in 1965 by the Veterans Committee.
 In honor of his achievements in Buffalo, Galvin was inducted into the Buffalo Baseball Hall of Fame in 1985.

 A 2006 NPR article referred to Galvin as "the first baseball player to be widely known for using a performance-enhancing substance."
 The Washington Post reported that Galvin used the Brown-Séquard elixir, which contained monkey testosterone, before a single game in 1889.
 However, no one seemed bothered by the use of the elixir, and the newspaper practically endorsed it after the game, saying that Galvin's performance was "the best proof yet furnished of the value of the discovery."